Explanations of General Terms

 People throughout Australia being able to get the services they need.

-The assistance given to people to help them get their rights and make decisions for themselves: related to this is self advocacy, which means people with disabilities having the skills, opportunities and necessary supports to make decisions about their own lives.
+The assistance given to people to help them get their rights and make decisions for themselves: related to this is self advocacy, which means people living with disability having the skills, opportunities and necessary supports to make decisions about their own lives.

 Commonwealth State & Territory Disability Agreement (CSTDA)